Vinzent03/obsidian-git-mobile/README.md

 Please file bugs or feature requests on the [origin repo](https://github.com/denolehov/obsidian-git/issues).

+## Caution
+This plugin is currently in beta.
+It is not recommended to use it with a real git repository.
+At least do another backup.

 ## Consequences of the mobile version

 I am using [isomorphic-git](https://isomorphic-git.org/), which is a re-implementation of git in JavaScript, because you cannot use native git on Android or iOS.
 This brings some problems with it though.